 Ancillary features of the invention, such as manufacturing processes not claimed in any way, can also be interpreted as claim limitations.
 A 2007 case, Andersen v.
 Fiber Composites, LLC,34 illustrates this point.
 The patents at issue concerned a material made by the combination of various polymers with wood fiber, and the claims address various formulations of these compositions of matter.
 None of the claims contains any manufacturing process limitation.
 The specification includes manufacturing steps, of course, discussing palletizing and extruding processes, and statements such as, “The invention relates to a composition comprising a polymer and wood fiber composite that can be used in the form of a linear extrudate or thermoplastic pellet to manufacture structural members.”
 The court seized upon such statements to conclude that “linear extrusion or pelletization are not merely embodiments, but are essential features of the claimed composite composition.”
 In short, the court concluded that the drafter intended that only composite compositions manufactured by the stated methods were covered by the patent claims.

 Any function that is stated to be “necessary,” “essential,” or “required” is likely to be read as a limitation.
-Where a network-related patent included claims reciting a system or with central, server, and client computers, without detailing specific functions but describing caching as a required function of the local computer, then the caching function was held required in properly construed claims.35
+Where a network-related patent included claims reciting a system or with central, server, and client computers, without detailing specific functions but describing caching as a required function of the local computer, then the caching function was held required in properly construed claims.35 And where a particular configuration of elements is described as “universal to all the embodiments,” those words will be treated as a “clear and unmistakable disavowal of claim scope.”

 Negative characterization—disparagement—can operate to disavow claim scope.
 The claims in Wireless Agents, Inc. v.
 Sony Ericsson Mobile Communications AB36 addressed an “alphanumeric keyboard,” described as having “a substantially full set of alphanumeric keys.”
 Certainly one could argue that this language embraces a 12-key mobile phone keypad, except for the description of cellphone keypads as “extremely slow, awkward, error prone, and not appropriate for a device intended to transfer textual data on a regular basis.”
 The court’s reaction to that language seems predictable: “[T]he specification’s repeated derogatory statements about the twelve-digit keypad convince us that the ‘alphanumeric keyboard’ does not include a twelve-digit keypad.”37 A number of reasons have been traditionally cited for avoiding disparaging remarks in a specification, particularly regarding prior art, and claim limitations can be added to that list.
 Although a recent example showed a patentee escaping any disavowal after describing certain conventional techniques as “not … completely satisfactory” and having “shortcomings”, without expressions of manifest exclusion or restriction,38 drafters are well-advised to follow their mothers’ advice on what to say if one cannot say something nice.